ajheicher/MiniQueue/README.md

 Cisco Finesse does not offer support for this functionality natively, and adding a TOTALCOUNT row to a CUIC report requires a $25,000 Premium CUIC license.

+## Settings and Configuration
+There is a settings dialog which will allow you to change the window size (to predefined sizes only), various colors, the update interval, and more.

 ## Functionality
 This program queries the Finesse realtime API located at http://$FinesseURL:9080/realtime/schema on coresident Finesse deployments with Unified CCX.